duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/36_rl_baseline.md

 ## Warning

 In the scripts "2-/3-" currently predict the action in the format `[speed,steering angle]` and not the format that is required for this challenge, `[speed left wheel, speed right wheel]`.
-This can be fixed by using the scripts `4-/5-` or by waiting for a bit until we add the inverse kinematics wrapper.
+This can be fixed by using the scripts `4-/5` or by using `SteeringToWheelVelWrapper`, located inside of `wrappers.py`.